-Backsiphonage occurs when the pressure in the drinking water line drops due to fairly routine occurrences such as water main breaks. nearby fires, unusually heavy water demand.
+Backsiphonage occurs when the pressure in the drinking water line drops due to fairly routine occurrences such as water main breaks, nearby fires, unusually heavy water demand.
 Contaminants are then sucked out and into the drinking water line.

 What can I do to make sure my water supply is protected from cross connections?

 At home:

-- Contact your local water • supplier to find out what he/she is doing to prevent cross connection contamination incidents. - Survey your home to make • sure you are not unknowingly creating a cross connection - Do not attach any pesticide, • chemical, or any other nonpotable liquid applicators to your water line cations, protecting your drinking water 🕻 supply from contaminants that could be drawn into your home through the hose.
+- Contact your local water supplier to find out what he/she is doing to prevent cross connection contamination incidents. - Survey your home to make sure you are not unknowingly creating a cross connection - Do not attach any pesticide, chemical, or any other nonpotable liquid applicators to your water line - Install hose bibb vacuum breakers (HBVB) on all outside faucets.
+The HBVB isolates garden hose applications, protecting your drinking water supply from contaminants that could be drawn into your home through the hose.

 At work:

-Install hose bibb vacuum breakers (HBVB) on all outside faucets.
-The HBVB isolates garden hose appliand/or maintenance personnel and find out if all cross connections within your workplace are protected.
+- Contact your supervisor and/or maintenance personnel and find out if all cross connections within your workplace are protected. - Find out when/if all backflow preventers have been tested. - Ask you facility to provide you with information on its cross connection program.

-Contact your supervisor

-Find out when/if all back-

-flow preventers have been

-Ask you facility to provide

-you with information on its

-cross connection program.

-Find out all you can about

-from DEP, your local water

-department, or a plumbing

-cross connection control

-tested.